 Most of the images in Hush are self-portraits that show various parts of her body but never her face.
 Images such as Porcelain (2019) use ribbons as an important motif for both harness and anguish, and address ideas of women being bound and living under the weight of expectation and demands.

 Twine explores Granholm’s relationship to her homeland, in particular as a place of healing.
 With a crispness of visual representation, soothing colour palette and fragile light, her elegant depiction of the landscape promotes the pursuit of harmony and self-renewal.
 By minimising detail in favour of horizons and boundaries they are landscapes of a state of mind, evoking a connection between artist and place.

 The large-scale compositions and awe-inspiring vistas also engage with the notion of landscape not as place but as space, as a symbol of freedom.
 The vast open spaces create a compositional void that is suggestive of a meditative state of mind.

-Each image is the result of a considered process where the emphasis is on communicating an emotional state that it goes beyond the index of the photograph to ultimately create a metaphysical self-portrait.
+Each image is the result of a considered process where the emphasis is on communicating an emotional state that goes beyond the index of the photograph to ultimately create a metaphysical self-portrait.